 Bovine Lactoferrin for Preterm Infant Sepsis: What the LIFT and Cochrane Updates Show

 Late-onset sepsis remains a major cause of morbidity and mortality in very low birthweight preterm infants.
-Bovine lactoferrin — an iron-binding glycoprotein abundant in colostrum — emerged in the 2010s as a promising preventive supplement after early Italian trials suggested substantial reductions in sepsis rates.
-Two large pragmatic trials and a 2024 Cochrane update have now landed; the result is a more measured but still notable picture.
+Bovine lactoferrin — an iron-binding glycoprotein abundant in colostrum — emerged in the 2010s as a promising preventive supplement after early Italian trials suggested large reductions in sepsis rates.
+Two large, well-conducted trials (ELFIN and LIFT) and an updated Cochrane review have since landed, and they sharply temper the early optimism.
+The headline finding for parents and clinicians: lactoferrin did not improve the outcomes that matter most — survival and major morbidity — and any residual sepsis benefit is small and of low certainty.

 Why lactoferrin became plausible

-The ELFIN trial in the UK, published in 2019, randomized 2,203 very preterm infants to bovine lactoferrin or sucrose placebo daily until 34 weeks' postmenstrual age.
-The primary outcome — late-onset sepsis — occurred in 29% of lactoferrin and 31% of placebo infants.
-The difference was not statistically significant.
-Mortality, necrotizing enterocolitis, and bronchopulmonary dysplasia all showed no benefit.
+The ELFIN trial in the UK (2019, Lancet) randomized 2,203 very preterm infants to bovine lactoferrin or sucrose placebo daily until 34 weeks' postmenstrual age.
+Late-onset infection — the primary outcome — occurred in 29% of the lactoferrin group versus 31% of controls, a non-significant difference (adjusted risk ratio 0.95).
+Mortality and necrotizing enterocolitis showed no benefit.

 Why the early trials looked so positive